 Why have I been referred to an Endodontist?

 Endodontists perform routine as well as very involved root canal procedures.
 They have a great deal of experience treating complex teeth with unusual root anatomy, calcified canals and even previously treated teeth that fail to heal.
 Some teeth due to their complex nature require the use of specialized equipment including surgical microscopes, ultrasonics, and digital radiography.
 Endodontists are also experienced at finding the cause of oral pain that has been difficult to diagnose.
-Endodontists have approximately 2-3 addtional years of specialized training.
+Endodontists have approximately 2-3 additional years of specialized training beyond a general dentist, specifically in root canals, and root canal surgeries.

 What is Endodontic/Root Canal Treatment?